 ECHS-Lawndale seeks to foster a sense of community from day one.
 Therefore, students are placed into grade level advisory classes that meet weekly where advisors help each student discover their goals and learning path by providing academic guidance throughout the student's high school career.
 The aim of this advisory program is to create strong advisor-student-family relationships during the educational experience at ECHS-Lawndale.
 Each student's advisor also serves as the primary link between the family and the school.
-All parents/guardians and students participate in student/parent/guardian/advisor meetings or conferences three times a year.
 Each student reviews their academic performance with this teacher.
-The advisor will also send home a progress report every three weeks, which must be signed by the parents/guardians and returned back to the advisory teacher as required by the advisory teacher.
+The advisor will also send home a progress report every 4-5 weeks?, which must be signed by the parents/guardians and returned back to the advisory teacher as required by the advisory teacher.
 Note: The only time a student would be reassigned to a different advisory is when that student is retained and re-assigned to the correct grade level.

-SERVICE LEARNING (COMMUNITY SERVICE)
+SERVICE LEARNING (COMMUNITY SERVICE) - NOT ACTIVE FOR 23-24 School Year